 - Put “Drink more water” reminders on your fridge and food cupboards.

 - Keep a water bottle with you at all times.
 Sip from it throughout the day.

-- Use a water bottle that records how many times you have emptied it, like this one I use from Zak!
-Designs (affiliate link) that uses colored bands.
+- Use a water bottle that records how many times you have emptied it, like this Thermos water bottle with a rotating meter to monitor your daily water consumption.

 - Track your water intake using an app, a spreadsheet on your computer, or old fashioned pen and paper.